skalogs/SkaETL/README.md

  * Monitoring - Alerts: Real-time monitoring, alerts and notifications based on events and thresholds
  * Visualization: dashboard to monitor in real-time all your ingestion processes, metrics, referentials, kafka live stream
  * Output: Kafka, ES, email, Slack, more to come...

-SkaETL parses and enhances data from Kafka topics to any output :
-* Kafka (enhanced topics)
-* Elasticsearch
-* Email
-* Slack
-* more to come...

 ## Requirements